Dishanthskumar/AI-Fitness-trainer/README.md

 ## Features
 1.Ecxercise form tracking.\
 2.Rep counting.\
-3.Tutorials of each excercise (both video as well as text based)\
+3.Tutorials of each excercise (both video as well as text based tutorials)\
 4.Daily Nutrition Tracker\
 5.FitBot (Our chatbot)